ILoveStudyAndWork/OOBootcamp/Tasking.md

 then retrieve the vehicle and release the parking space
 - when 1 vehicle need to be retrieved, given vehicle haven't been parked inside the parking lots, then throw VehicleNotFoundException
+<hr> </hr>

+# smart parking boy
+## park vehicle
+- when 1 vehicle coming, given a have more available parking space, then park to a
+- when 1 vehicle coming, given a and b have the same available parking space, but a have higher available rate, then park to a
+- when 1 vehicle coming, given a and b is not available, then throw exception
+## retrieve vehicle
+- when 1 vehicle need to be retrieved, given vehicle have been parked inside the parking lots, then retrieve the vehicle and release the parking space
+- when 1 vehicle need to be retrieved, given vehicle haven't been parked inside the parking lots, then throw VehicleNotFoundException